parimalsatyal/neustadt.fr-metalsmith/src/reviews/testing-hovding-invisible-helmet.md

 ## Maintenance and Upkeep

 Hövding can go nine hours on a full charge.
 For me, that's about a week - an hour to and back from work on weekdays and about three hours for rides on weekends.
 In real life that's a conservative estimate.
-I charged mine today after 10 days and the battery was far from drained.
+I charged mine after 10 days and the battery was far from drained.
 The tiny cable goes in my bike bag and I charge it on my computer at work.
 Even if I somehow forget or lose the cable, someone around me is bound to have a standard micro USB cable handy.

 There's a battery indicator with four bright green LEDs near the front.
 Loud beeps warn you when you're running low on battery and need to charge.
 This is important because a Hövding cannot protect you at all if it's out of charge.